isuretpolos/AOPi/README.md

-# AetherOnePi
+# AetherOneFlux
-## Flux Version

-The Flux Version of AetherOnePi is an historical reproduction of the original prototype from 2015, but with a modernized UI.
+The Flux Version of [AetherOnePi](https://github.com/isuretpolos/AetherOnePi) is an [historical reproduction of the original prototype from 2015](https://github.com/isuretpolos/AOPi/wiki), but with a modernized UI and fresh new ideas.

 ![radionicsDevice.png](assets/radionicsDevice.png)